Train-In-Blocks-Ltd/Landing/content/blog/unstable-load-training.md

 ---
-title: How to improve overhead stability using unstable loads
+title: How to improve overhead stability using unstable load training
 slug: unstable-load-training
+exclusive: false
 img: barbell.png
+alt: unstable load training
+author: Mikey Lau
+date: 2020-10-12
 postDesc: A comparison between different training conditions by hanging weights at the ends of a barbell using resistance bands.
-author: Mikey Lau
-date: "2020-10-12"
-exclusive: false
 ---

 ## What are _Quick Articles_?